Beyond statistical significance: Quantifying uncertainty and statistical variability in multilingual and multitask NLP evaluation: Introduction

-From a statistical perspective, estimating this ``consistency with random noise'' is very similar to determining whether an estimate is statistically significant.
-Indeed, being 1.96 ($\approx 2$) standard errors from zero is often taken as a rough equivalent to statistical significance \citep{gelman2018failure}.
-To estimate such an ``effect size'' requires specifying the source(s) of random variation in our experiments.
-Typically, this variation has been treated as arising from one of two sources: on the one hand, there is \textit{data-side variability} which quantifies how differently each model would perform if a slightly different test set were used for a given task.
+\paragraph{Data-side variability} The former quantifies how differently each model would perform if a slightly different test set were used for a given task.
 In practice this is typically done using resampled versions of the original test set, for example using the \textit{bootstrap} resampling algorithm \citep{efron1979bootstrap}.

 From a sampling perspective, data-side variability can be interpreted as sampling error associated with the process of constructing a test set for a given task by sampling data from a larger set of all possible test sets.
 Another source of data-related variability that appears in leaderboards and other multi-task evaluations is the choice of evaluation tasks.
 When ranking is performed based on aggregated quantities, the overall performance and rankings of models will vary as a function of which tasks are chosen.
-This can be understood as the sampling error associated with creating a evaluation benchmark out of the larger population of all possible ones that could have been constructed.
+This can be understood as the sampling error associated with creating an evaluation benchmark out of the larger population of all possible ones that could have been constructed.

-On the other hand, there is also \textit{model-side variability} that will be present even if the data set is held constant.
+\paragraph{Model-side variability} There is also \textit{model-side variability} that will be present even if the data set is held constant.
 With LLMs, decoding often involves random sampling of tokens, especially with generative tasks like question answering.
 By drawing multiple responses for each question, the performance will fluctuate randomly around some average.
 Even if the inference algorithm is deterministic (e.g. beam search), any potential finetuning will likely be nondeterministic due to, for example, random shuffling of minibatches and weight initialization.
 This will yield slightly different parameters from run to run, which will potentially yield different responses and different values of the performance metric.
 From a sampling perspective, model-side uncertainty can be seen as drawing samples from the probability distribution over possible responses defined by the model.